 The loss per share is computed using the weighted average number of shares outstanding during the period.
 To calculate diluted loss per share, the Company uses the treasury stock method and the if-converted method.
 Diluted loss per share is not presented, as the effect on the basic loss per share would be anti-dilutive.
-At December 31, 2015 and 2014, we had 8,928,181 and 5,818,057 in potentially dilutive securities, respectively.
+At December 31, 2016 and 2015, we had 6,571,824 and 8,928,181 of potentially dilutive securities, respectively.